Park Ji-yeon (actress, born 1988): Career

 In 2010, at the recommendation of a senior, Park went to the audition of Korean production of musical Mamma Mia!
 When Park appeared in the audition with application letter with no experience written, she made the staff nervous.
 However Park made everyone surprised when she sang the audition song.
 Park passed the audition for the role of Sophie, her debut stage was a performance held at the Gyeonggi Icheon Art Hall.

 Since then, Park has been active as a main character in musical works, from Go Mi-nam (Go Mi-nyeo) in the creative musical You're Beautiful to Éponine in Les Miserables and Molly in Ghost.
 In 2013, she swept the rookie awards two musical awards, the Korean Musical Awards and The Musical Awards for her role Eponine in Les Miserables.
 Park was called a rising star in the musical world.

 Park's television debut was on tvN's Oh My Ghost (2015).
 After that, she played Kang Eun-ju in KBS2's Mad Dog (2017) and Oh Jung-soo in KBS2's Andante (2017).

 After eight years as musical actress, Park made her theatrical debut in the National Theater of Korea production of Shakespeare's Richard III, for which she received favorable reviews.
 Production started in February 2018 and ended in early-March of that year.
 After that, she acted as Yoon Hoon (Kim Hye-eun) in tvN historical drama series Mr. Sunshine (2018) and followed by the role of nurse Lee So-jung in JTBC's Life (2018).
 In winter of 2018, Park was back to musical.
 She was selected for the role helper-bot Claire in 2018 revival of musical Maybe Happy Ending.
 Directed by Kim Dong-yeon, it was performed in Vivaldi Park Hall, Daemyung Cultural Factory Building 1, Seoul from November 13, 2018, to February 10, 2019.

 In 2019, Park acted as the role of Cho-hong in SBS historical drama Haechi.
 The role of Park Ji-young then followed – a role with different personalities in two parallel universes in the tvN drama The King: Eternal Monarch.
-Later, Park reunited with director Kim Dong-yeon in 2019 Korean revival of musical Cyrano.
+Later, Park reunited with director Kim Dong-yeon in the 2019 Korean revival of musical Cyrano.